-The exhibition is curated by Ane Lynge-Jorlén, director of the organization Alpha, and is part of a Nordic collaboration with fashion curator Lynge-Jorlén/Alpha, the National Museum in Oslo, EMMA – Espoo museum of Modern Art in Espoo, and Copenhagen Contemporary.
+The exhibition was curated by Ane Lynge-Jorlén, director of the organization Alpha, and was part of a Nordic collaboration with fashion curator Lynge-Jorlén/Alpha, the National Museum in Oslo, EMMA – Espoo museum of Modern Art in Espoo, and Copenhagen Contemporary.
 The aim is to support the next generation of fashion designers.
 Read more about the collaboration here (in Swedish).

 Alpha is a non-profit initiative that supports fashion talents from the Nordic countries in their early stages after graduation.
 Each year ten finalists are selected to present their graduate work at the joint Alpha Award show at Copenhagen Fashion Week.
 Awarded designers receive mentorships, internships and support to produce a commercial collection.
 Several of the participants in the exhibition are former Alpha finalists.
 Read more about Alpha.

 Participants in Nordic Fashion Now – Knitwear and Print were: Linda Aasaru, Serena Coelho, Monika Colja, Sasha Heinsaar, Rintaro Iino, Tuuli-Tytti Koivula, Maibritt Marjunardóttir, Mikaela Mårtensson, Matilda Sundkler, Juha Vehmaanperä, and Boram Yoo, as well as Elina Heilanen, Aleksandra Hellberg, Camilla Naukkarinen and Noora Vihervirta presenting a joint project.